-GERMAN I

-2 credits

-German I provides an introduction to the German language and culture.
+GERMAN I Elective 2 credits German I provides an introduction to the German language and culture.
 Emphasis will be placed on listening, reading, writing and speaking skills.
 Students will be expected to use German whenever possible.
-Some topics are school, family, food, and clothing.
+Some topics are school, family, food, and weather.
 The main project during German I is a weather report and commercial.

-GERMAN II (Successful completion of German I with grade of C- or above) Elective 2 credits

-German II continues to emphasize listening, reading, writing, and speaking skills.
+GERMAN II (Successful completion of German I with grade of C- or above) Elective 2 credits German II continues to emphasize listening, reading, writing, and speaking skills.
 Students will have increased expectations to use German in class.
 They will further their knowledge of both the language and culture of German speaking countries.
 Some topics are movies, sports, body parts, and travel.
-The main project during German II is a music video.

-GERMAN III (Successful completion of German II with a grade of C- or above) Elective 2 credits

-German III is a face-to-face class, sometimes combined with German IV.
+The main project during German II is music related.
+GERMAN III (Successful completion of German II with a grade of C- or above) Elective 2 credits German III is sometimes combined with German IV.
 This class further emphasizes all four foreign language skills.
 Students also work throughout the year to refine their basic knowledge, proving that they can recall basic vocabulary.
 Higher expectations are in place regarding speaking, use of time, and self-motivation.
-Topics covered include fairy tales, restaurants, shopping, and holidays.
+Topics covered include fairy tales, restaurants, shopping, and animals.

-GERMAN IV (Successful completion of German III with grade of C- or above) Elective 2 credits

-German IV is a face to face class sometimes combined with German III.
+GERMAN IV (Successful completion of German III with grade of C- or above) Elective 2 credits German IV is sometimes combined with German III.
 Emphasis is placed on speaking skills, and students will be assessed on their speaking throughout the year.
-Students will continue to fine-tune their grammar and translating skills.
+Students will continue to finetune their grammar and translating skills.
 Topics covered include professions, medical terms, technology and driving.